 A captioned recording of this webinar, along with the transcript, will be available within the next few days.

 Participatory Evaluation empowers those who are closest to the matter to take the lead in the evaluation.
 Minneapolis Public Schools (MPS) launched the Parent Participatory Evaluation (PPE) program in the fall of 2018.
 By partnering with parents from five culturally-specific groups (African American, American Indian, Hmong, LatinX, and Somali), MPS engages parents to identify opportunities for improvement and partner on innovative solutions that best reflect the priorities of our community.
 Minneapolis Public Schools staff will share this emerging practice for family engagement and empowerment, and how it can result in community-led institutional change, including within special education.

-This webinar will provide an overview of Parent Participatory Evaluation program structure and process, as it exists within the MPS Equity Framework, to facilitate community-led systems change in a public school district.
+This webinar will provide an overview of the Parent Participatory Evaluation program structure and process, as it exists within the MPS Equity Framework, to facilitate community-led systems change in a public school district.
 The presenters will share how parents adapted their methodologies for their community, what they found, and how MPS has changed as a result of these community-driven recommendations.
 Strategies identified in this webinar can be applied to any system improvement effort on multiple levels.

 About the Presenters: